UQ-RCC/hpc-docs/Bunya-updates.md

 # Latest Updates and Changes to the Bunya HPC Cluster

+## 27 January 2026

+* The next scheduled maintenance on Bunya will occur between 9pm Monday 9th March and 9pm Tuesday 10th March.
+* There will be no access to Bunya during the maintenance.
+This includes no access to data in /home, /scratch/user and /scratch/project.
+* Bunya queues will not schedule jobs that would run into the maintenance window.

+## 9 December 2025

+* The RCC will be performing an operating system upgrade on Bunya in early 2026.
+* All software modules that rely on gcc-10, foss-2021a, intel-2021a, or gompi-2021a will be deprecated as they are not supported on the new OS.
+* A list of modules that will be deprecated has been published [here](https://github.com/UQ-RCC/hpc-docs/blob/main/guides/2021a-software-modules.md).
+* User compiled modules that depend on any of the deprecated modules will stop working after the upgrade, so recompiling against the latest available versions of module dependencies is strongly recommended.
+* All gcc-11, and 2022a modules will also be deprecated by the end of 2026, so using the latest available versions will lead to the least disruptions to productivity.
+* Users who are currently using modules on the list to be deprecated, that don't have a newer version available, should email rcc-support@uq.edu.au as soon as possible.

+## 12 November 2025

+* 90 day file expiry on /scratch has now commenced.
+Any files that have not been accessed in 90 days will be deleted automatically on a daily basis.
+* A reminder that /scratch/user, /scratch/project, and /home are not backed up, and once deleted files in these location cannot be recovered.

+## 10 October 2025

+* To improve the availability of GPU resources on Bunya and prevent users from unintentionally reducing their fair share, the RCC will start automatically delete jobs that leave GPU resources idle.
+* Start date: Monday 27 October 2025.
+* The RCC will review the impact on queues and GPU resource wait times and if required consider stricter time frames.
+In future, the automatic deletion of jobs that leave resources idle will be extended to CPU only jobs.

+## 3 October 2025

+* UQRDM Q collections will not be accessible from Bunya or onBunya tomorrow, due to scheduled maintenance.
+* Maintenance window: 8am to 8pm Saturday 4 October 2025.
+* During this time users will not be able to access their Q storage record in /QRISdata.
+Users should not submit any jobs that rely on access to /QRISdata during this time.
+They should also consider putting queued jobs that rely on access to /QRISData on hold until after the maintenance.
+Jobs that rely on access to /QRISdata and are running into the maintenance window might crash.

+## 11 September 2025

+* The scheduled November quarterly maintenance has been postponed to align with the arrival of new hardware being added to Bunya.
+The new maintenance date will be announced at least 2 weeks in advance.
+* The daily automatic deletion of files in /scratch/user and /scratch/project that was scheduled to commence at November quarterly maintenance will still start as scheduled.
+Any files that have not been accessed in 90 days will be deleted automatically starting on Wednesday 12 November 2025.

+## 8 September 2025

+* Processes from VScode, Cursor, PyCharm/JetBrains and other IDE's on the login nodes will now be killed via an automated process.
+This may be extended to other processes in the future.
+* In many cases this will terminate user processes running on compute nodes.
+To avoid this, users should not use the IDE to connect to Bunya and users should not attach the IDE to an interactive job.
+Users should start a job first and then start the IDE on the actual compute node inside a job.
+* A VScode app is now available via onBunya that users are encouraged to use.
+* Users are reminded that no processes should be run on the login nodes.
+This includes R and Python, conda, python, pip, and R software environment installation, make and other compile processes, and servers.

 ## 20 August 2025

 * To ensure that adequate scratch space is available for computation, the RCC is working on implementing automatic deletion of files that have not been accessed in over 90 days from /scratch/user and /scratch/project.
 This is planned to start after the November quarterly maintenance.